 Lejeune’s article identifies several related reasons for not following through including:

 These teams have a very deliberate business plan.
 They have decided whom they want to work with and how many clients they can serve effectively, and they have a clear service definition for exactly what they are going to provide for each client.
 They have a set of goals, strategies, tactics, and action plans.
-The calm, effective teams have decided they cannot run a practice without having a business plan and without planning their time well.
+The calm effective teams have realized they cannot run a practice without having a business plan and without planning their time well.

 In its simplest form, a business plan is a guide—a roadmap for your business that outlines goals and details how you plan to achieve those goals.
 For many, if not most, FAs and planners, we suggest a base business plan should include the following sections:

-Find a detailed example in “The Financial Advisor’s Success Manual.”
 It is a fairly simple and fast process that can be done by the advisor and her or his team in a planning session and fleshed out quickly.
-We believe it is an imperative to have completed a client segmentation analysis, dividing clients into appropriate service tiers and have a well-constructed service strategy.
+(You can find a detailed example in my book, The Financial Advisor’s Success Manual.)
+Before going into the business plan, I believe it is an imperative to have completed a client segmentation analysis, dividing clients into appropriate service tiers and to have a well-constructed service strategy.

 The plan should include enough detail to establish rough value for each marketing and sales strategy.

-Does example 1 have a higher priority than example 2?
+Does the first example have a higher priority than the second?
 Yes, in the near term.
 In the longer term, it depends.
-That’s a judgment the team will have to make when you do time planning which was mentioned previously.
+That’s a judgment the team will have to make when you do time planning, which was mentioned previously.

 Let’s face another reality.
-If you have 100 to 150 clients (or are striving to get there), $100,000,000 to $200,000,000 in AUM entrusted to you (or are striving to get there), and you are earning $100,000 to $250,000 to $500,000 a year or more, your work is complex and stressful especially if you are a person prone to feel stress anyway.
+If you have 100–150 clients (or are striving to get there), $100,000,000 to $200,000,000 in AUM entrusted to you (or are striving to get there), and you are earning $100,000 to $250,000 to $500,000 a year or more, your work is complex and stressful.
+Especially if you are a person prone to feel stress anyway.

-Your last step is establish accountability for all tasks and assignments using the tools we put in place.
+Your last step is to establish accountability for all tasks and assignments using the tools we put in place.

-“Poor follow through—failing to keep important promises to ourselves and others—does a lot more than just threaten our health.
+Poor follow through—failing to keep important promises to ourselves and others—does a lot more than just threaten our health.
 It takes a toll on virtually every aspect of our lives.
 It prevents us from achieving personal, financial, and career goals that should be well within our reach.
 It damages our relationships, produces stress, and creates regrets.
 It robs us of credibility, self-esteem, and peace of mind.
-Poor follow through deprives us, our families, our businesses, and our communities of the full benefit of our intelligence, talent, imagination, and hard work.”
+Poor follow through deprives us, our families, our businesses, and our communities of the full benefit of our intelligence, talent, imagination, and hard work.

-“I’ve learned that a good intention won’t work unless I can find a way to keep it on the front burner.
-That’s just the way it is.”
+I’ve learned that a good intention won’t work unless I can find a way to keep it on the front burner.
+That’s just the way it is.

 David I. Leo